Bruce Billings (baseball): Minor leagues

+Major leagues

 On May 25, 2011, Billings was recalled to the majors when Jorge de la Rosa being placed on the 15-day disabled list with a tear of the ulnar collateral ligament in his left elbow.
 On May 27, Billings made his major league debut in relief of Matt Daley.
 Billings pitched the 8th and the 9th innings in a 10–3 loss to the St. Louis Cardinals, giving up 5 hits and 1 run, while recording no strikeouts.

 Oakland Athletics

-Billings and a player to be named later were traded to the Oakland Athletics for Mark Ellis on June 30, 2011.
+Billings and a player to be named later were traded to the Oakland Athletics in exchange for Mark Ellis on June 30, 2011.
 He pitched five innings in three games for the Athletics, allowing seven runs (all of which scored in one outing against the New York Yankees in a rain delayed game).
-He spent the next two seasons with the Sacramento River Cats in AAA.

-While in AAA for the Oakland A's, Billings was voted Most Valuable Pitcher in 2012, and was runner up in 2013 before electing free agency in 2014.
+He spent the next two seasons with the Sacramento River Cats in Triple-A. While in Triple-A with Sacramento, Billings was voted Most Valuable Pitcher in 2012, and was runner up in 2013 before electing free agency in 2014.

 New York Yankees

-Billings signed a minor league deal with the New York Yankees in December 2013.
-He appeared for the AAA Scranton/Wilkes-Barre RailRiders and one for the Yankees, where he allowed four runs in four innings, while also recording 7 strikeouts.
-After the game, he found a muscle hernia in his forearm (he was placed on the disabled list afterward).
-He was designated for assignment on July 22, 2014.
-He was released on August 2.
+On December 24, 2013, Billings signed a minor league contract with the New York Yankees organization.
+He appeared for the Triple-A Scranton/Wilkes-Barre RailRiders and one for the Yankees, where he allowed four runs in four innings, while also recording 7 strikeouts.
+After the game, Billings found a muscle hernia in his forearm (he was placed on the disabled list afterward).
+He was designated for assignment by New York on July 22, 2014.
+Billings was released by the Yankees on August 2.

 Los Angeles Dodgers

-On August 7, 2014, he signed a minor league contract with the Los Angeles Dodgers and reported to the AAA Albuquerque Isotopes.
+On August 7, 2014, he signed a minor league contract with the Los Angeles Dodgers and reported to the Triple-A Albuquerque Isotopes.
 He appeared in five games for the Isotopes, all as a relief pitcher and was 1–1 with a 6.75 ERA.
-He became a free agent at the end of the 2014 season.
+Billings became a free agent at the end of the 2014 season.